Trump dossier author is in talks with Senate Russia investigators

-Two other sources said the situation was "more complicated" than Burr portrayed during a news conference Wednesday.
+Two other sources said the situation was "more complicated" than portrayed by Burr during a news conference Wednesday.

 Those two people, one close to Steele and one familiar with the committee discussions, said that one of the sticking points was Steele's unwillingness to discuss who underwrote his work.
 Steele, who once worked as a British spy in Russia, was hired by the firm Fusion GPS, which was conducting opposition research originally funded by undisclosed Republican opponents of Donald Trump, according to a source close to Steele.
 During the general election, unknown Democrats began picking up the tab, sources familiar with the matter have said.